noggaholic/machinima-studio/README.md

 # License and terms of use
 The license of Machinima Studio is http://unlicense.org/.

 This project is not affiliated with Arenanet. you should not use it in official servers.
 I made this tool just for learning purposes, Arenanet doesn't approve the usage of this tool in the game.
-You might be banned if you use this tool. **Use at your own risk.**
+You might be banned if you use this tool.